-Every three years, affiliates of Hospital Sisters Health System, including HSHS St. Vincent Hospital, are required to conduct a CHNA and to adopt an Implementation Plan by an authorized body of the hospital in the same taxable year, and make the report widely available to the public.
+Every three years, affiliates of Hospital Sisters Health System, including St. Mary's Hospital Medical Center, are required to conduct a CHNA and to adopt an Implementation Plan by an authorized body of the hospital in the same taxable year, and make the report widely available to the public.
 The hospital's previous CHNA Report and Implementation Plan was conducted and adopted in FY2012.
 In addition, the hospital completes an IRS Schedule H (Form 990) annually to provide information on the activities and policies of, and Community Benefit provided by the hospital.

-To comply with these requirements, HSHS St. Vincent Hospital was a key part of a collaborative approach in conducting its CHNA and adopting an Implementation Plan in FY2015 (July 1, 2014 through June 30, 2015) in partnership with representatives from the community.
+To comply with these requirements, HSHS St. Mary's Hospital Medical Centerwas a key part of a collaborative approach in conducting its CHNA and adopting an Implementation Plan in FY2015 (July 1, 2014 through June 30, 2015) in partnership with representatives from the community.
 Upon completion of the CHNA, the hospital developed a set of implementation strategies and adopted an Implementation Plan to address priority community health needs.
 The population assessed was Brown County, Wisconsin.
 Data collected throughout the assessment process was supplemented with the results of a behavioral risk factor community survey and the opinions of community leaders obtained via a community health needs assessment "summit" held in November, 2014.